catkin/xylem/docs/design.rst

 notion of stacks, packages and manifests where ``rosdep`` keys were defined at a stack level is deeply baked into the design.
-Later adaptations to work with ``catkin`` were bolted on to that design in a suboptimal way and in became increasingly hard to extend ``rosdep`` with new features.
+Later adaptations to work with ``catkin`` were bolted on to that design in a suboptimal way and it became increasingly hard to extend ``rosdep`` with new features.
 Thus, ``rosdep`` has **a lot of unused or overly complicated code**.